Marco Gaeta

-Marco Gaeta (born 10 February 1992) is an Italian professional footballer who plays as a forward for Latina Calcio 1932.
+Marco Gaeta (born 10 February 1992) is an Italian professional footballer who plays as a forward for Serie D club Roma City.

 Club career

 In 2017–18 season Gaeta was signed by Serie D club Gozzano.
 He was part of the starting lineup with the Group A champion in the grand scudetto playoffs.
 However, he missed the semi-final.
-In 2019-20 season play for Serie D club Avezzano.
+In 2019–20 season play for Serie D club Avezzano.
+In 2024-25 he played for SSD Imperia.